mhanco/jurity_examples/README.md

 **Focus:** Ensuring fair distribution of economic benefits

 **Metrics Covered:**
-- **Theil Index** - How fairly benefits are distributed across groups
+- **Theil Index** - Measures how unevenly outcomes are distributed (high = concentrated in one group, low = even distribution)
-- **Generalized Entropy Index** - Broader measure of outcome inequality
+- **Generalized Entropy Index** - Similar inequality measure with adjustable sensitivity to different parts of the distribution

 **When to Use:**
 - Resource allocation decisions